Sandy-Maxx/hospital/docs/deployment-guide.md

 }
 ```

+## Static Asset & Uploads Notes (2025)

+- Public assets (logo, favicon, PWA icon) are stored under /uploads by default.
+Ensure Nginx serves this directory read-only and restricts executable types.
+- Consider moving uploads to object storage (S3 or equivalent) with signed URLs for enhanced security and scalability.

 This deployment guide provides comprehensive instructions for deploying the Hospital Management System to production environments with proper security, monitoring, and backup strategies.